Skip to main content

 Important

-Whenever you make changes to your mapping functions, make sure to rebuild your project.
+Whenever you make changes to your mapping functions, you must rebuild your project.

 The docker-compose.yml file defines all the configurations that control how a SubQuery node runs.
 For a new project, which you have just initialised, you won't need to change anything.